 Triton Racing is UC San Diego’s Formula SAE team, established in 1997.
 Triton Racing started with a small group of dedicated students who started in a garage and put their engineering know-how to use by designing and building a formula-style race car from scratch.
-Since then, The team has established itself as a formidable contender at the Formula SAE competitions in Michigan and Lincoln (formerly Fontana).
-The team has also made its presence in the San Diego community known through extensive media exposure and involvement in the local chapter of the Sports Car Club of America.
+Since then, the team has established itself as a formidable contender at the Formula SAE competitions in Michigan and Lincoln (formerly Fontana).
+Triton Racing has also made its presence in the San Diego community known through extensive media exposure and involvement in the local chapter of the Sports Car Club of America.
 Today, guided by a strong alumni base, a UC San Diego faculty adviser renowned for his work in solid mechanics, and a community adviser with over 30 years of racing experience, Triton Racing continues to produce cutting edge race cars.

 The 2016 and 2017 Team (TR-16S)

 TR16 was an evolution over TR-15 with improvements in handling and ergonomics, and an improved de Dion truss structure.
 Sadly, the 2016 team was met with disappointment when the car’s differential mount broke just before competition.
 In 2017, alongside efforts to restructure the team and facilitate knowledge transfer, the team fixed, tested and improved upon TR16 and renamed it TR16S.
 Once it finally made it to Nebraska, TR16S finished 8th with an overall score of 710.2 out of 1000 points!
 Highlights included placing 7th in Autocross, 8th in Fuel Efficiency, and 9th in Endurance.
 This is the most successful result Triton Racing has achieved thus far.

 The 2015 Team (TR-15)